 However, there is no guarantee that this degeneration will definitely occur.
 That is a key reason I rarely shut people down from sports or exercise.
 Many experts debate the idea of jogging after the surgeries due to fear of degenerative changes.
 Even if arthritis does occur, I think the value of exercise to overall health might outweigh that risk.

-If people do wish to remain active, I think varying the types of sports and exercise can help slow potential wear and tear.
+If people do wish to remain active, I think varying the types of sports and exercise can help slow potential wear and tear, even if it doesn’t prevent arthritis after meniscus surgery.
 People could add swimming, biking, upper body weight lifting, and other non-repetitive impact activities a few days each week.

 A final point worth mentioning lies in the fact that the patient has little control over the outcome.
 Usually the pain of the meniscus tear causes enough difficulty that nonoperative treatment is unsuccessful.
 The surgeon decides to repair the meniscus or trim part of it out based on the location and orientation of the tear and not personal or patient preference.
 While active people often want to save the meniscus as a shock absorber, that possibility may have been hampered at the time of injury.